sashastadler/crunge-notes/Notes/Adventure Log.md

 1-Akhet 27: Group quickly heads to the tower.

 1-Akhet 28: Made it to the tower.
 Tower looks pretty much the same as before.
 There are tracks nearby near a trench made by the beast fought previously, so the group chooses to follow them quickly.
-Tracks end in the middle of the woods.
+Tracks end in the middle of the woods, where an old road begins.
+It's getting late, so the group camps there for the night.

-1-Akhet 29:
+1-Akhet 29: Quentin cooks breakfast (sausage in a bun with mayo).